o

 competitive position

-moat vs. customer-as-competitor
+moat vs. threats

+Competitive Position overview.
 Market Share %: Largest net lease REIT (~10% in broader REIT context) (Dominant in diversified single-tenant net lease; peers NNN/ADC/WPC smaller) · # Direct Competitors: 8-12 major (NNN, ADC, WPC, EPR, VICI, others in fragmented net lease space) · Moat Score (1-10): 7 (Scale + diversification strong; sector remains contestable).

 Largest net lease REIT (~10% in broader REIT context)